 Across the Rift: World War Two Novel in Rhythmic Prose (Colonial Historical Fiction Series) by H. Ann Ackroyd is set at the backdrop of World War 2 that explores the lives of the members of the same family living in different countries during the war.

-It explores the impact of the war on them, the society and on people around.
+It explores the impact of the war on them, society, and on people around them.
 It builds on the theme of love, loss, hope, family, and redemption.
-It also investigates the similarities and differences of experience with changing locations, local politics and class.
+It also investigates the similarities and differences of experience with changing locations, local politics, and class.
 This exact narrative makes this book immensely compelling and utterly moving.
 It instigates your mind and provokes your thoughts.
 It makes you dissect the historical events through a completely unique lens.

 Another thing that makes the book stand out is the refreshing style of writing.
 It is written in a very different but nonetheless intriguing style that the author calls the ‘rhythmic prose’.
 It made my reading experience even more pleasant.
 Will definitely recommend this book to everyone.